Marine Mammal Commission

 Abundance and Trends

-The western North Pacific population of gray whales is listed as an endangered stock under U.S. law and on the Red List of the International Union for Conservation of Nature (IUCN).
-The population (stock) structure of gray whales (Supplement 22: 166-174) has long been under investigation.
+The western North Pacific population of gray whales is listed as an endangered distinct population segment under U.S. law and it is an endangered subpopulation according to the the Red List of the International Union for Conservation of Nature (IUCN).
+The population (stock) structure of gray whales has long been under investigation (Supplement 22: 166-174).
 There are multiple feeding aggregations and multiple stocks but there is also much uncertainty about stock delineation.
 In the western North Pacific, a Western Feeding Group feeds off Sakhalin Island and southern Kamchatka.
 This group may include whales that breed in Asia and others that breed largely with one another while migrating to Mexico in the late autumn.
 In 2020, based on photo-identification and genetic data, an estimated 220-270 whales (excluding calves) were regularly feeding in the summer and early autumn off Sakhalin, the number having more than doubled since the early 2000s.

 Distribution

-Photographic and genetic matches, as well as satellite tracking results, have shown that substantial numbers of the Sakhalin whales, after foraging in summer in the western North Pacific, migrate across the southern Bering Sea and Gulf of Alaska to Canada and the U.S. Pacific Northwest, then southward to Mexico for the winter.
-Those whales then return to Russia in the spring.
+Photographic and genetic matches, as well as satellite tracking results, have shown that some of the Sakhalin-Kamchatka whales, after foraging in summer and fall in the western North Pacific, migrate across the southern Bering Sea and Gulf of Alaska to Canada and the U.S. Pacific Northwest, then southward to Mexico for the winter.
+At least some of those whales then return to Russia in the spring.

-The migratory routes and winter habitats of some of the Sakhalin-Kamchatka whales are uncertain.
+The migratory routes and winter habitats of other Sakhalin-Kamchatka whales are uncertain.
 Western North Pacific gray whales historically ranged southward from the Sea of Okhotsk, along the coasts of Korea and Japan to traditional wintering areas in southern China.
-While there is evidence that some of those that feed off Sakhalin move south to at least Japan in the winter, it is uncertain to what extent the traditional wintering areas in Asia are still used.
+While there is evidence that some of those that feed off Sakhalin move south to at least Japan in the winter, it is uncertain to what extent the traditional wintering areas in Asia are still used by gray whales.
 A photo-identified individual moved back and forth between Sakhalin and the Pacific coast of Honshu, Japan between 2014 and 2016, and a 13-m female died in fishing gear off Baiqingxiang, China, in the Taiwan Strait in November 2011.
-Recent acoustic evidence from the U.S. Navy has been interpreted as suggesting that some gray whales move through the East China Sea, travelling south in the fall and north in the spring.
+Recent acoustic evidence from the U.S. Navy was interpreted as suggesting that some gray whales move through the East China Sea, travelling south in the fall and north in the spring.

 A four paneled distribution map of the Western North Pacific Gray Whale during feeding, wintering, and migration.